MohamedAymanHosny/TicTioc/README.md

   <strong># Tic-Tac-Toe Game</strong>
 </p>

+## Project Description
-This is a simple console-based Tic-Tac-Toe game implemented in C++.
+This is a simple console-based **Tic-Tac-Toe** game implemented in C++.
 The game allows two players to take turns in placing their marks ('X' and 'O') on a 3x3 grid until a player wins or the game ends in a tie.

 ## Features